windwp/windline.nvim/README.md

 }
 ```

-A text function can return a group of child component,
+A text function can return a group of child component.
-child component shared hl_colors data with parent component
+child component share hl_colors data with parent component.

 ```lua